-Course type: A Level • Awarding/exam body: OCR
+Course type: A level & Applied • Awarding/exam body: OCR

 On this English course you will learn to analyse, compare and understand a variety of literary texts from all genres: poetry, drama and prose.
 A wide range of literary eras are represented on the course, which focuses on a balance of modern and classic texts.
 Students study canonical works such as Hamlet and A Doll's House along with lesserknown texts from Africa and America.